About Bovine TB

 Home / About Bovine TB / Genetics

-TB Advantage is a new genetic index published by AHDB Dairy, to help dairy farmers make informed decisions to breed cows which have an improved resistance to bovine tuberculosis (bTB).
+TB Advantage is a genetic index published by AHDB Dairy, to help dairy farmers make informed decisions to breed cows which have an improved resistance to bovine TB.

 Using data on over 650,000 Holstein cows who have bTB data recorded by the Animal and Plant Health Agency (APHA), breeding patterns have been established and more resistant bloodlines identified.
-Initially, the TB Advantage will only be available for the Holstein breed, but work is under way to establish if the index can be extended to other dairy and beef breeds, in the longer term.
+TB Advantage is only currently available for the Holstein breed, but work is under way to establish if the index can be extended to other dairy and beef breeds, in the longer term.